Does Spam Experts Use Greylisting?

-Yes - Mail Assure applies an advanced form of greylisting to help stop a significant amount of spam with minimal resource usage.
+Yes - Spam Experts applies an advanced form of greylisting to help stop a significant amount of spam with minimal resource usage.
 Although greylisting is a controversial technology, it is still highly effective when applied properly.

 First of all it's important to mention that all nodes within the cluster are synchronized, and aware of the connections made to each other.
 Therefore, for greylisting technology, it does not matter to what node a connection is made.
-Mail Assure also keeps track centrally of "reputable hosts" to avoid any greylisting delays from known legitimate servers.
+Spam Experts also keeps track centrally of "reputable hosts" to avoid any greylisting delays from known legitimate servers.

 Greylisting works based on the 'triplet' information consisting of: